 Discover the creativity and different traditional cooking methods of Chinese desserts while enjoying the sweet side of tofu!

-🍍Pineapple Cake (Feng Li Su):
+🍍 Pineapple Cake (Feng Li Su):

 Stop by Taipei's busy streets, and you'll easily spot the aroma of sweetness and buttery pastries, mainly thanks to Pineapple Cake, a top seller among the Taiwanese.

-This Chinese pastry, a midday snack or holiday delicacy, showcases the island's inventive culinary talent, with its golden crust and sticky, but delicious, filling.
+This Chinese pastry, a midday snack or holiday delicacy, showcases the island's inventive culinary talent, with its golden crust and sticky, but delicious filling, an example of Taiwan's rich culinary legacy, it's also associated with prosperity, especially when eaten at the New Year celebrations.

 🥛 Cantonese Milk Pudding (Nai Wong):